Celebrating Krishna Janmashtami 2023

 Q1.
 When is Krishna Janmashtami in 2023?

 A1.
-Krishna Janmashtami falls on [specific date] in 2023.
+Krishna Janmashtami falls on September 17th, 2023.
 The festival is celebrated with immense joy and devotion by Hindus worldwide.

 Q2.
 How is Krishna Janmashtami celebrated?